thyseus/yii2-message/README.md

 ## Prerequisites:

-You need an User Model that extends from ActiveRecord.
-It also must have the 'id' and 'username' attributes.
+You need a Model with the 'id' and 'username' attributes.
+This needs to be an ActiveRecord or Model instance.

 I suggest to use https://github.com/dektrium/yii2-user which works wonderful with this module.

 ## Installation